Numerical integration of the GLV vectorfield

 The GLV equations for the dynamics of a community consisting of \(n\) populations, with densities \(x_i\), \(i=1,\dots,n\), are: \[\frac{dx_i}{dt} = x_i\,\left(r_i + \sum_j a_{ij}\,x_j\right).\]

-The lv_flow function below integrates the GLV equations numerically.
-To increase numerical stability, it does so in terms of \(y=\log(x)\) instead of the original variables \(x\).
+The codes below integrate the GLV equations numerically.
+To increase numerical stability, they do so in terms of \(y=\log(x)\) instead of the original variables \(x\).
 [Recall that we use \(\log\) to refer to the natural logarithm.]

 In terms of \(y\), the GLV equations are: \[\frac{dy_i}{dt} = r_i + \sum_j a_{ij}\,\exp(y_j).\] Using matrix notation, this is \[\frac{dy}{dt} = r + A\cdot\exp(y),\] where the \(\cdot\) denotes matrix multiplication and the exponentiation is element-wise.